githubjeka/tracker-issues/README.md

 - A large functions of Humhub is available for tasks.
 Issues by spaces, commenting, attaching files, Rich Markdown, notifications and others.
 Thanks HumHub Community Edition.
 - Calendar and Timeline plugins are available for your analysis by tasks.
+- Keep track of incoming and outgoing documents.
+By them, create issues for your employees.

 ### To Install Manual
 - upload all files to `protected/modules/tracker/`